pritchardtom/C/w3resource/01_Basic_Declarations_and_Expressions/README.md

 41. Write a C program to print 3 numbers in a line, starting from 1 and print n lines.
 Accept number of lines (n, integer) from the user.

 42. Write a C program to print a number, it’s square and cube in a line, starting from 1 and print n lines.
 Accept number of lines (n, integer) from the user.

+43. Write a C program that reads two integers p and q, print p number of lines in a sequence of 1 to b in a line.

+44. Write a C program to calculate the average marks of mathematics of some students.
+Input 0 (excluding to calculate the average) or negative value to terminate the input process.

+45. Write a C program to calculate the value of S where S = 1 + 1/2 + 1/3 + … + 1/50.

+46. Write a C program to calculate the value of S where S = 1 + 3/2 + 5/4 + 7/8

+47. Write a C program that reads an integer and find all its divisors.

+48. Write a C program to read and print the elements of an array of length 7, before print replace every negative number, zero with 100.

+49. Write a C program to read and print the elements of an array of length 7, before print, put the triple of the previous position starting from the second position of the array.

+50. Write a C program to read an array of length 5 and print the position and value of the array elements of value less than 5.

+51. Write a C program to read an array of length 6, change the first element by the last, the second element by the fifth and the third element by the fourth.
+Print the elements of the modified array.

+52. Write a C program to read an array of length 6 and find the smallest element and its position.

+53. Write a C program that accepts principle, rate of interest, time and compute the simple interest.